Galaxite features three fun and interactive minigames that you can enjoy playing solo or with friends! Check out details of each game below.

 Prop Hunt is an advanced version of hide-and-seek.
 Each game, eight hiders are put into a map and given a brief amount of time to hide.
 They can turn into almost any of the items around them.
 Once they have found a sneaky place, players can secure their position by not moving for three seconds and will appear as a regular item to the seekers.
 While hidden, hiders can taunt the seekers for additional points, which comes with a risk of giving away the hiding spot, so use them wisely!

 There are two seekers who hunt the hiders.
 Once a seeker has successfully spotted and eliminated a hider, the hider becomes a seeker.
 Around the map, power-up blocks will spawn.
 Each set off a variety of effects that give advantage to the player.
 Examples include a hider obtaining quick-step or a seeker giving blindness to hiders.
 Seekers will win the game if all the hiders are found, but if not, the hiders will claim victory.
-Over 75 unique builds are featured in the game to keep it fresh and fun for all players!
+Over 75 unique models are featured in the game to keep it fresh and fun for all players!

 Fill the Gaps